Isthmus Brass High Resolution Photos for Download

 Mark Hoelscher (bass trombone) is a member of the Chicago-based Millar Brass Ensemble and is an Edwards artist/clinician.
 He freelances with groups in the Chicago, Milwaukee, and Madison areas and is an active teacher and coach.
 He also serves as the Adjunct Professor of Trombone at the Peck School of Music at the University of Wisconsin-Milwaukee.

-Mike Forbes (tuba) is the founder and leader of the Isthmus Brass and is currently the Principal Tubist with the La Crosse Symphony Orchestra and a tuba/euphonium professor at UW-La Crosse.
-He is also a founding member of the internationally recognized Sotto Voce Tuba Quartet and can also occasionally be heard as the tubist with the “Guy’s All-Star Shoe Band” on A Prairie Home Companion.
-A prolific writer, Mike’s arrangements and compositions (especially for brass and wind band) are regularly played around the world.
+Mike Forbes (tuba) is the founder and leader of the Isthmus Brass and is currently the Principal Tubist with the La Crosse Symphony Orchestra and the low brass professor at UW-La Crosse.
+He is also a founding member of the internationally recognized Sotto Voce Tuba Quartet and was also heard as the tubist with the “Guy’s All-Star Shoe Band” on A Prairie Home Companion.
+A prolific composer & arranger, Mike’s works (especially for brass and wind band) are regularly played around the world.
 He can be heard his Summit Records solo albums, Forbes Plays Forbes and Forbes Plays Koetsier, or with Sotto Voce on their five albums.